kenpower/TicTacToeRefactoring_Worksheet/readme.md

      defaultMove = i;
  }
  ```
+ We still have two loops, but we have made a step closer to fusing them.
+Ans our tests are still passing (have you checked???)

  That was the safest approach, used because we did not want our refactoring to change behavior.
- To be equivalent to the original, we need the guard clause to make sure we haven’t assigned a defaultMove yet.
+ To be equivalent to the original, we need the guard clause to make sure we haven’t assigned a `defaultMove` yet.
  But let’s put on a development hat: we don’t really care which default move we make, so we could delete the “defaultMove==NoMove” condition.
  It’s not necessary to stop when we find a viable move.
 (That is, there’s no harm in trying each possible move provided we prefer wins to defaults.)
  So you can delete the “break” tests that exit early.
 Run the tests again and be sure you haven’t changed anything important.